 Anesthesiologist Jobs in USA with Visa Sponsorship

-Anesthesiologists consistently secure H-1B and EB-2 visa sponsorship due to critical healthcare shortages and specialized medical training requirements.
+Anesthesiologists consistently secure H-1B visa and EB-2 visa sponsorship due to critical healthcare shortages and specialized medical training requirements.
 Most positions qualify as specialty occupations under cap-exempt rules through hospital affiliations or academic medical centers.
 For detailed occupation requirements, see the O*NET profile.

 See All Anesthesiologist Jobs